 New Board Members – Cat Lee & Rose

 Our new Board Members – Cat Lee & Rose, are all part of our effort to make sure our secure National Telehealth Health Navigation and Cancer Coaching service is the best that it can be.
 Every day nearly 400 Australians are diagnosed with cancer.
-We are here to help, particularly at this challenging time call 1800-I-SENSE (1800-4-73673).

 In these uncertain times I announce and introduce three new members of our Advisory Board, two members of our Patient Advisory Board, Cat du Toit and Lee Renfree and a new member of our Medico-Legal Board, Rose Sexton